 Experience in the food service industry, either as a cook or server, is the most typical type of training for a food service director.
 Although it may not be required, potential school food service directors should consider obtaining an undergraduate degree in hospitality or food service management.
 They should also have knowledge about children's nutrition.

 In addition to an optional degree, relevant food service experience is typically required for aspiring food service directors.
 As preparing food for children and teenagers is the primary responsibility of this job, these directors need to exercise food safety measures at all times.
-While the BLS reports a 5% increase in employment opportunities for this industry, it also indicates that competition for jobs will be fierce between 2014-24.
+While the BLS reports an increase in employment opportunities for this industry, it also indicates that competition for jobs will be fierce through 2028.